 The study used qualitative, in-depth interviews based around realistic, hypothetical scenarios with community members (particularly young adults, because of their prominence in terror plots and in travel to Syria) and interviews with front-line professional practitioners (Counter-Terrorism Police personnel, Prevent practitioners and community organisation staff) to investigate barriers and blocks for community members sharing concerns about the involvement on an ‘intimate’ in violent extremism.

 Care and concern

 A key finding is that community members are primarily motivated by care and concern for their intimate when considering reporting.
 The gravity of reporting to the police means that most community respondents would only report after a staged process, whereby they first attempt to dissuade the intimate, and also take counsel and guidance from family members, friends and trusted ‘community leaders’.
-Whilst this ‘community leader’ role was questioned by some female respondents, many community respondents would first share concerns with such a trusted figure.
+While some female respondents questioned this ‘community leader’ role, many community respondents would first share concerns with such a trusted figure.

 Some younger respondents would also share concerns with lecturers or teachers, but most were dubious about confiding in a GP or health worker.
-Community respondents want to report to local police, not CT (counter-terrorism) specialists, and do so by face to face means, so that they could assess how seriously their report was being taken and enable discussion.
-Telephone hotlines were not seen as appropriate for a non-emergency concern, whilst social media was not trusted on security grounds.
+Community respondents wanted to report to local police, not CT (counter-terrorism) specialists and do so by face-to-face means so that they could assess how seriously their report was being taken and enable discussion.
+Telephone hotlines were not seen as appropriate for a non-emergency concern, while social media was not trusted on security grounds.